ndrw6/import_postcodes/README.md

 Procedure:
 1. Request a copy of Code-Point Open data from Ordnance Survey, place it in `codepo_gb` directory and unzip it.
 2. Download a current extract of OSM UK data and pre-process it using a `download_map_data.sh` script.
 Note that this will download about 1GB of data from [GeoFabrik](http://download.geofabrik.de/europe/)
 3. Run an `import_postcodes.py` to process the data and produce three sets of `.osm` files.
 Note that this is a very slow process and it requires at least 16GB or RAM.
-This is mainly because it uses a slow GeoPandas library (specifically, its `sjoin` function) but rewriting the code using different tools would take more time and effor than occasionally running the script overnight.
+This is mainly because it uses a slow GeoPandas library (specifically, its `sjoin` function) but rewriting the code using different tools would take more time and effort than occasionally running the script overnight.